canonical/rust-best-practices/best-practices.md

 Note that ‘it’s faster’ is not a good reason to use `unsafe` constructs.
 Even if true, unless profiling can categorically show that safety checks are a significant cost in a small, hot section of the codebase, the significant increase in burden is simply not worth it.
 Rust is already an extremely fast language.

+## Document preconditions

+Both `unsafe` functions and `unsafe` blocks must document their preconditions in a comment with the prefix `// SAFETY: `.
+If something goes wrong in future, this will help the future maintainer understand which conditions have been violated.
+These comments must be carefully maintained as changes are made.

 # Project structure discipline